Artistic research, participatory epistolary action, audio, photography, work in progress since 2020.

-My current artistic research takes as its conceptual and material starting point the private library of French artist and writer Hervé Guibert, whose book collection has been preserved at the Paris home of his executor since his 1991 death from AIDS.
+My current artistic research takes as its conceptual and material starting point an encounter with the private library of French artist and writer Hervé Guibert, whose book collection has been preserved at the Paris home of his executor since his 1991 death from AIDS.
 The project imagines alternative approaches to art historiography and the forging of queer kinship bonds through the design of participatory, community-generating gestures involving epistolary actions and performative museum visits across Europe.

-I have therefore embarked on a process of identifying and collecting as many of the postcards that appear in Guibert’s photograph as possible; to essentially “re-collect” this missing visual and relational material from his library.
+I have embarked on a process of identifying and collecting as many of the postcards that appear in Guibert’s photograph as possible; to essentially “re-collect” this missing visual and relational material from his library.
 This process has involved reaching out to art historian colleagues and art-lover friends around the world, telling them about my encounters with the library, and requesting their assistance in my task.
 One artwork was even identified by a stranger on Grindr.

 Once an artwork from one of Guibert’s postcards is identified, I contact a friend, lover, or colleague who lives in the city where the artwork is housed.
 I ask them to visit the museum, purchase the postcard from the museum store, write a note on it, and send it to me.
 So far I have received postcards from friends in Amsterdam, Stockholm, Munich, Palermo, Budapest, New York City, Pisa, Stuttgart, Paris, and Vienna.
-The postcards are often accompanied by other, unsolicited material: letters, postcards of other artworks, even pressed flowers, expanding the visual culture of the project.

 As the research and re-collecting unfolds, I have produced a number of artworks that trace the contours of my research and expands both its sensory culture and the individuals who contribute to it.